appohfaiths/appohfaiths/README.md

 I'm a Full Stack Web and Mobile Software Engineer 💻
 </h4>

-I love the entire process of developing creative digital applications to help people.
+I love the entire process of developing creative digital solutions to help people.

 ### 🤝 Connect with me: